Insights

 Training

-We organize regular training in terms of our Tiga’s products and solutions for healthcare professionals on the importance of interoperability and how to use interoperable systems and communication of all updates to healthcare professionals and pharmacists through dashboards in the applications.
+We organize regular training regarding our Tiga’s products and solutions for healthcare professionals on the importance of interoperability and how to use interoperable systems and communication of all updates to healthcare professionals and pharmacists through dashboards in the applications.

 The Importance of Data Exchange in Modern Healthcare: HL7 and FHIR